The Temple of Debod: History, Location & Visitor Guide

 The temple has witnessed a large turnout of tourists since its opening to visitors in Madrid in August 1972, and according to statistics issued by Madrid in 2012 this temple is visited by about 300 thousand tourists annually Which means that it is one of the most important tourist attractions in Spain and Madrid is proud to be one of only four cities in the world that has a complete Pharaonic temple as it is only rivaled by Leiden in the Netherlands which has the Temple of Tafa, New York in the United States (Temple of Dendur), and Turin in Italy (Temple of Thutmose III).

-Opening of the Temple of Debod in Spain
+Opening of The Temple of Debod in Spain

 On July 18, 1972 Madrid witnessed a historic moment with the opening of the temple which has since become an important tourist destination not only for ordinary visitors but for anyone seeking to discover the magic of ancient Egypt without leaving Europe.